jefflester/minitrino/src/lib/modules/security/file-access-control/readme.md

 A module which utilizes Trino's [file-based system access control plugin](https://docs.starburst.io/latest/security/file-system-access-control.html).
-This also makes used of the [file-based group provider](https://docs.starburst.io/latest/security/group-file.html).
+This module also makes used of the [file-based group provider](https://docs.starburst.io/latest/security/group-file.html).

 ## Policies

-The access policy is located in the `rules.json` file which defines groups of users that map to a certain access control permission.
+The access policy is located in the `rules.json` file which defines groups of users that map to certain access control permissions.
 The users for the groups are defined in the `groups.txt` file.

 - Users in the `sepadmins` group have full access to all objects within Trino